Jail Time and Fines

 - If the Court imposes probation, the Court will explain to you each of the terms and conditions of your probation.
 You must fully comply with each term of your probation.
 Failure to do so can result in revocation of your probation and incarceration in jail.

-If you are to pay a fine, the Court or Hearing Officer can help you set a payment plan for the fine payment.
+If you are to pay a fine, the Court can help you set a payment plan for the fine payment.
 This is a monthly payment, but must be completed within one year of the adjudication.